eoghanmartin/Distributed_Systems/Project/README.md

 * Replicated files are not locked or deleted.
 * Currently: All new file are created on a single server.
 A file server election algorithm has to be implemented here.
 * Currently: The system is not available to use on a distributed system across multiple machines.
+* Currently: Code functionality is not extrapolated out into structured modular components.
+* Currently: Text files are used to maintain the directory of files in the system in a plain text format.
+As a result, these text files have to be manually parsed out everytime a maintenance job is to be excecuted.
+This is messy and not consistent.
+TODO: Use a lightweight database and JSON markup to format messages.